HubSpot vs Pipedrive: Which CRM Is Right for Growing Teams?

 Cons

-• Highly bespoke sales logic may require Enterprise tiers
+• Highly bespoke enterprise sales logic may require Enterprise tiers or custom middleware.

-• Marketing contact pricing scales with active databases
+• Marketing contact pricing scales with active database size.

 Pipedrive